akashantony/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 A commit is when a team member is ready with his recommendation of a code he is add it and commit to it on the git.
 A good commit message is one which gives anyone who looks at the message clarity on what commit was made by the party.

 * What is a merge conflict?
 when a change is made and it is on the same code then there is a slight conflict of code.
-When two different coders make two different changes to a particular code there is a conflict.
+When two different coders make two different changes to a particular code there is a conflict!!!!